 In my experience, this fault code usually required a replacement PCB and EEProm chip.
 If the fault was a connection fault on the heater or an open circuit heater it usually results in the entire washing machine going dead.
 Nothing will work, but the LEDs light up.
 Note: this symptom can also be caused by an open circuit motor and other faults.

 It’s always possible for a connection fault to cause error codes but the heater relay is embedded in the PCB and if it develops a fault the whole board needs replacing.
 I don’t recommend replacing the PCB as a DIY repair.
 It is an expensive part and it will not be guaranteed unless fitted by an engineer.
 New PCBs do not come with the micro-chip EEPROM which would also need fitting.
 Replacing the PCB and EEPROM yourself is risky.
 If the fault is not cured you cannot send the parts back.

 If you have an engineer to replace the PCB and EEPROM it will be very expensive.
 If you are really keen to fix this yourself and want to try another PCB there is a company that might be able to help.
 They are happy to deal with the general public as well as trade.
 Try QER (Quality Electronic Repairs).
-Alternatively you can get fixed price repairs here – fixed price appliance repair quotes.
+They used to have their own website but I have heard that they have moved over to eBay.
+Alternatively you can get fixed price appliance repairs here – fixed price appliance repair quotes.